stevenhoang713/stevenhoang713/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m Steven Hoang, a data analyst with a degree in business administration and marketing from the University of Houston.
-I have four years of experience in sales and business development, working for leading companies in the technology and global workforce management industry.
-I currently use SQL, Excel, Python, and Tableau for data querying, manipulation, and visualization.
+I’m Steven Hoang, a motivated and data-driven professional with 4+ years of sales and business development experience in the technology and global workforce management industry.
+Skilled in data analysis, data visualization, SQL, Python, and Tableau.
+Experienced in collaborating with cross-functional teams, understanding and optimizing business processes, and providing insights and recommendations to senior management and clients.

 ### 🔧 Tools